GaziAdib/Data-Analytics-With-Power-BI-and-Tableau/README.md

 ---

-## 📝 Summary of What I Found
+## 📝 Summary of What I Found From this Data Analysis

 - December is the most profitable month
 - More discount usually means more sales
 - Central region performs the best
 - California and New York contribute the most to total revenue
 - Consumer segment brings in strong consistent profit across months
+- Western and Eastern regions contributed the highest revenue, while some central states showed lower profitability
+- Technology and Office Supplies performed strongly, while certain sub-categories struggled with consistent profitability

 ---